-My top 5 killer camera accessories you should always have with you for your camera.
+My killer top 5 camera accessories you should have for your camera.

-My super cheap top 5 killer camera accessories that cost less than €30 or $30 in total!!!
+My super cheap top 5 camera accessories that cost less than €30 or $30 in total!!!

-You can thank me later for this one and yes I know one day you will be sitting there thinking these should be in everyone’s camera bag….
+You can thank me later for this one and yes I know one day you will be sitting there thinking these top 5 camera accessories should be in everyone’s camera bag…

 It’s important to read this through as there are a few tips you might not know about each one of these products and also for the reasons I picked them.